Yoga and Science in Pain Care: The Book Club Webinar Series

 - People suffering from pain, particularly those keen about learning some practices to help with pain self-care and who want to learn more about the value of integrating pain science and yoga

-We also hope that this series will help bring together yoga therapists and health professionals.
-There is value in blending science and yoga therapy in pain care – for the person in pain, for the health professional, and for the yoga professional.
+- We also hope that this series will help bring together yoga therapists and health professionals.
+There is value of blending science and yoga therapy in pain care – for the person in pain, for the health professional and for the yoga professional.

 - Describe the complexity of pain including the lived experience of pain and the science surrounding pain.